What is hyperbaric oxygen therapy?

 Cost of Hyperbaric Oxygen Therapy in Singapore

 The overall cost of hyperbaric oxygen therapy varies widely as different people require different treatment regimes.
 A session can typically last from around an hour up to six hours.
 Some conditions require treatments several times a week for an extended period of time, others need only a few sessions.
 Your doctor will usually be able to advise on the requirements for treatment and the overall cost after an initial assessment at an HBOT centre.
 The price not only includes the use of the chamber but also the monitoring and expertise of the attendant nurses and physicians.
-Traveling costs, logistics, and time constraints should also be considered when budgeting for HBOT.
+Travelling costs, logistics, and time constraints should also be considered when budgeting for HBOT.

 If you or your loved one need care support travelling to hyperbaric oxygen therapy sessions or other medical appointments, our trained medical escorts can help.
 Reach out to our Care Advisors at 6100 0055 to find out more.